IronBranded/CAD---Breach-Cost-Simulator/README.md

 ## Executive Overview

 In the current threat landscape, a "breach" is more than just downtime; it is a multi-level financial event.

-As an IR Analyst, I developed this simulator to help organizations visualize the hidden costs of a compromise.
+> **Why this tool?**
+> As a Tactical DFIR Hunter in training, I believe that IR is not just about the "bits and bytes"—it's about understanding the business impact.
+This tool bridges the gap between technical and executive risk management.

 ### Key Calculation Vectors